oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - `firstDetectionRunInstanceGuid` of type `string`, optional.
     - `lastDetectionRunInstanceGuid` of type `string`, optional.

+- [Issue #274](https://github.com/oasis-tcs/sarif-spec/issues/274): "Rename fileVersion to dottedQuadFileVersion and specify format constraint"

+    In the `file` object:

+    - Rename the `fileVersion` property to `dottedQuadFileVersion`.

 - [Issue #280](https://github.com/oasis-tcs/sarif-spec/issues/280): "Provide optional result.rank value of 0.0 to 100.0"

     In the `result` object: